dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

-To look through all of our curriculum materials, please see the [curriculum section](/curriculum).
+To look through all of our curriculum materials, please see the [curriculum section](../../curriculum/).

 ## Orientation
-We expect that every incoming fellow has experience programming in Python, a basic working knowledge of statistics and social science, and an interest in doing social good.
+We expect that every incoming fellow has experience programming in Python, a basic working knowledge of statistics and social science, and an interest in doing social good work.
 However, we understand that everyone comes from a different background, so to ensure that everyone is able to contribute as a productive member of the team and the fellowship, we start the first